 Here is yet another way to get a fabulous crust on your bread without using any steam in the oven.
-I mentioned my very unsophisticated disposable lasagna pan as an option and now I present you with yet another ingenious idea.
-Baking bread in a Dutch oven was made popular by a Mark Bittman’s article in the New York Times about baker Jim Lahey.
-He introduced home bakers to a professional style bread that didn’t require a steam injected oven.
+I mentioned a very unsophisticated disposable lasagna pan as an option but here’s another idea.
+Baking bread in a Dutch oven is a very old idea.
 All the iron-pot methods are based on the old European technique of baking inside a closed clay pot.
 Most people don’t have one of those, but enameled cast-iron pots are readily available—and they trap all of the internal moisture in the dough and that creates the steam you need to get a crisp and shiny crust.
 It really is fantastic and it works perfectly with our stored doughs from the book.

 Using a metal replacement knob is really essential to baking with this method, the hard plastic knobs will smoke at 500°F. Otherwise you’re limited to the maximum temperature recommended by Le Creuset (usually 450 degrees), and the crust won’t get as crisp.

 Preheat the pot with the lid on to 500°F for about 20 minutes.
 I used a 7 1/4 quart pot to bake a 1 1/2 pound loaf of bread.

 Shape your boule from any of the non-enriched doughs from the book and allow to rest on a piece of parchment paper as suggested in the recipe.
 I used the master recipe for this loaf and let it rise for about 1 hour and 20 minutes, because it was larger than normal.
 I find it easiest to get the dough into the very hot pot if I can drop it in right on the paper.